Waterfall. Agile. Kanban. Any of these sound familiar?

 What I’m getting at is that it’s easy to become disconnected from the day-to-day progress that’s being made against project activities — especially for projects that span more than one functional team.

 Without a centralized way of communicating with everyone efficiently, something as simple as a request for status updates devolves into a mess of broadcast emails and one-on-one conversations — leaving the project manager with the frustrating task of rolling it all up.

 A good project management tool (or task management tool) eliminates the need to actively solicit updates.
 When tasks are tracked digitally, anyone can see what’s been started, what’s in progress, and what’s been completed.
 No emails or phone calls required.

-In Communifire 6.0, you can explicitly assign activities to specific team members.
+With Axero’s one-to-many model, you can explicitly assign activities to specific team members.
 The ability to see who is responsible for what tasks helps the whole team stay connected — and accountable.

 You can also add followers to a task so that they get automatic notifications when the task is modified.
 That includes not only state changes, but other activities on the task like new comments or new file attachments.
 Everyone — including the project manager — can stay up-to-date on work in progress, and plan accordingly.

 Another advantage of Axero’s updated task management features is the ability to set automatic reminders for task owners when a task is due (or overdue).
 Your team, and especially your project manager, can save a lot of time and effort with automatic notifications of upcoming deadlines.